 Here are answers to some of the most commonly-asked hearing aid and hearing loss questions.

-- People seem to mumble more frequently
+- People seem to mumble all the time

 - You hear, but have trouble understanding

 - You often ask people to repeat themselves

 - You can’t hear household sounds, like a faucet dripping or a clock ticking

 - It’s hard to hear without seeing the speaker’s face